The Best Savings Accounts of May 2023

 Here are three reasons why high-interest savings accounts are worth it:

-- You can think of a savings account like a holding pen for your money.
+- You can think of a savings account as a safe for your cash.

-- While savings account interest rates have declined over the years, a high-yield savings account will still earn you money with your money, something you typically won’t see with a checking account.
+- A high-yield savings account will earn you money with your money, something you typically won’t see with a checking account.

 - Savings accounts are usually free or very low cost.
-Fees are waived in many instances, and it doesn’t take a lot of money to open one.
+Fees are waived in many instances, and opening one doesn’t take much money.

 Taking Advantage of Savings Account Trends

-This wide gap between the best and average rate means there is plenty of room for most savings account customers to improve their interest rate by putting their money in a high-interest savings account, since most savers earn something closer to the average than to the top rate.
+This wide gap between the best and average rates means plenty of room for most savings account customers to improve their interest rates by putting their money in a high-interest savings account since most savers earn something closer to the average than the top rate.

-If you’re among those whose savings earn next to nothing, this means you could actually raise your rate while most people earn less.
+If you’re among those whose savings earn next to nothing, you could raise your rate while most people earn less.

 All you have to do is find a high-interest savings account and transfer your funds.
-It’s one of the simplest ways you can make more money this year.
+It’s one of the simplest ways to make more money this year.

 You can take advantage of another savings account trend by switching from a traditional bank to an online bank.